View of the Cuicocha crater lake

 The bigger one is named after a German scientist, the geologist & botanist Teodoro Wolf (1841-1924).

-• Note: Wolf realized important scientific work all over Ecuador.
-That’s why, besides the island, one of the Galápagos Islands was named after him.
-As well as a volcano.)
+• Wolf realized important scientific work all over Ecuador.
+That’s why, besides this small island, one of the Galápagos Islands is also named after him.
+As well as a volcano.

-The islands were formed after the last eruptions.
-They behave like two corks or a split cork tapping the opening of the lake to the earth’s center.
+Both islands were formed after the last eruption.
+They behave like two corks or a split cork, tapping the opening of the lake to the Earth’s center.

 National park & Geopark